2011 Super Outbreak: April 25

 A large area of possible severe storms for April 25–27 was forecast as the Storm Prediction Center (SPC) issued a moderate risk of severe weather for three consecutive days, centered over Arkansas through Tennessee.
 At 3:25 p.m.
 CDT (20:25 UTC), the SPC issued a particularly dangerous situation (PDS) tornado watch for much of Arkansas and parts of Missouri, Oklahoma, Texas, and Louisiana.
-By the evening hours of April 25, tornadoes had been reported across a few states, some of which caused significant damage in Arkansas.
+By the evening of April 25, tornadoes had been reported across a few states, some of which caused significant damage in Arkansas.
 An intense supercell thunderstorm tracked near the Little Rock area and a tornado emergency was declared for the city of Vilonia.
 A large EF2 wedge tornado struck the town, subsequently causing severe damage and killing four people.
 A strong EF3 tornado had also struck the Hot Springs Village area earlier that evening; that tornado caused severe damage and resulted in one death.
 Later that evening, another EF2 tornado caused extensive damage to both a school building and Little Rock Air Force Base as well.
 Severe flooding continued across a large area from the Red River valley to the Great Lakes.
 A total of 42 tornadoes and five tornado-related deaths were confirmed on the 25th.